La Habra Truck Accident Lawyers

 • Severe burn injuries

-When people file claims against truck drivers and trucking companies, they can often be entitled to compensatory damages.
-The phrase compensatory damages is usually broken into two specific kinds: economic damages and non-economic damages.
+When people file personal injury claims, they may be eligible to pursue compensatory damages.
+Compensatory damages are usually broken into two specific kinds: economic damages and non-economic damages.

-Economic damages usually include all past, present, and future out-of-pocket financial expenses that may include:
+Economic damages include all past, present, and future out-of-pocket financial expenses, such as:

 • Lost income